rogerdemello/DealSentry/docs/SALESFORCE_INTEGRATION.md

 If you’re in a company org and can’t get the permissions above:

-- Ask an admin to create a **Connected App** for “Proposal Reviewer” with:
+- Ask an admin to create a **Connected App** for "DealSentry" with:
   - Callback URL: `http://localhost:3001/api/oauth/salesforce/callback` (or your production callback).
   - OAuth scopes: **api**, **refresh_token**.
 - They can then give you the **Consumer Key** and **Consumer Secret** (from **Manage Consumer Details**) to put in your `.env` as `SALESFORCE_CLIENT_ID` and `SALESFORCE_CLIENT_SECRET`.
 You don’t need to create the app yourself.